aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## But why compile?

 We've taken considerable trouble to convert from one fairly-arbitrary representation to another.
+We've cost ourselves not just the work and complexity of translating, but also translating *back*: debuggers and profilers must map what happens in bytecode to terms meaningful in the source.
 Why not interpret programs directly in the first form, the AST?
-We've cost ourselves not just the work and complexity of translating, but also translating *back*: debuggers and profilers must map what happens in bytecode to terms meaningful in the source.
-So why?

 First, for the compact linear form of bytecode.
 An AST is fatter and distributed in memory, interlinked by pointers; the size and the